-The principle purpose of this post isn’t going to be about what you think it’s going to be about.
+The purpose of this post isn’t going to be about what you think it’s going to be about.

-You read the word imagination in the title, but actually I’m going to talk about the word in a different way.
+You read the word imagination in the title, but actually, I’m going to talk about the word in a different way.

 And so this little exchange will be a good example of how the mind works when Mercury is retrograde.
 Or rather what we see about the nature of our habitual mind and the way it works.
 Which is usually predictable and reactive — thinking but not really understanding.

-Mercury retrogrades can beÂ a fortuitous time to foster understanding because the mental processÂ of the mind is more potent, more engaged and present.
+Mercury retrogrades can beÂ a fortuitous time to foster understanding because the mental processÂ of the mind is heightened, more engaged and possibly — with a little effort — more present.
 In fact, compared to itsÂ normal rhythm, the mind is liable to feel chargedÂ with Mercurial quicksilver.

 So what I’m talking about here is this: